Umuzi-org/ACN-syllabus/content/tech-big-picture/different-roles/_index.md

 ---
-title: Tech roles and careers
+_db_id: 926
 content_type: topic
 ready: true
+title: Tech roles and careers
 ---

 As you have seen, the tech landscape os pretty vast and varied.
 This means that there are a lot of different roles to play and a lot of different careers that are suitable for different types of people.